 Noon, but flexible, subject to availability.
 Earliest check-in, 3pm.

-Rates don’t usually include breakfast; French or Moroccan Continental breakfast is available for MA$280 a person and dishes from the à la carte menu start at MA$110.
+Rates usually include breakfast; French or Moroccan Continental breakfast is available, and dishes from the à la carte menu start at MA$110.

 Golf sessions, tennis lessons and personal training can be arranged on request.